The Quilt Coat Quilt-Along is here!

 For this coat, I used Penelope Handmade's Ebb and Flow Quilt pattern in throw size but added some extra rows to make it fit my coat pattern.

-For fabric requirements for the "All Party", click here
+For fabric requirements for the "Party all over", click here

 - “A little Bedazzling”

 This is the slightly fancier version of the “All Business”- it is mainly one fabric on the outside with a few extra “bedazzled bits” thrown in.
 I will include a tutorial on how to do this!